For urgent consular assistance call

 Winter tyres must be fitted:

 The legal blood alcohol limit for drivers is 0.02%.
 Penalties for drink driving are severe and can lead to a prison sentence.
-Note that the police may give you a fine even if the alcohol limit in your blood is lower than 0.02% depending on your capability to control your vehicle.
+Police may give you a fine even if the alcohol limit in your blood is lower than 0.02%, depending on your capability to control your vehicle.

 More information: